-As you eat more mindfully, be aware of your posture.
+As you eat more mindfully, be aware of your posture too.
 Check your posture before, during and after you meals.
 Are you slouched over or stiff as a board?
 Find a seated position that’s upright without being overly rigid.
 Let go of tension by breathing deeply into your belly and relaxing your shoulders down your back.
 This mindful eating tip can also support digestion.

 Being grateful is a very important mindful eating tip.
 Express gratitude to center yourself in the present moment.
 This will make it easier to be more mindful of your thoughts and actions.
 Take a moment before eating to give thanks and bless your food.
 Give gratitude for the time, work and effort it took to get each ingredient.

 A very enjoyable way to eat more mindfully is to savor more.
 You can practice with a raisin, a piece of fruit, or a square of chocolate.
 Savor each bite by engaging your senses.
 Be mindful of the colors, textures, scents, tastes, and sounds during meals.
 Use fresh herbs and spices, such as garlic, ginger, cilantro, and basil, to boost flavor and heighten your senses.